 What do you think should have been done to Portland's arts tax?

-The tax was expected to raise $12 million a year for art and music teachers and art-related groups and projects.
+The tax will affect about 350,000 people.
+It’s expected to raise $12 million a year for art and music teachers, as well as art-related groups and projects.

 (Editors' note: KGW.com initially reported that the council had voted to amend the resolution on Wednesday.
 That was not correct.
 The council won't actually make that vote until April 3rd.)